isabella232/primetime.en/help/release-notes/tvsdk-3x-ios.md

 ## Known issues and limitations {#known-issues-and-limitations}

-* Due to deprecation of iOS UIWebView class, iOS TVSDK 3.6 onwards:
+* Due to deprecation of iOS UIWebView class, in iOS TVSDK 3.6 onwards:
   * VPAID ads will not play as expected in iPad 13.
   * Companion ads will not play as expected.